Hassan-Suwaidan/NoMusic/README.md

 # NoMusic
 Remove music from video and Audio  files
 # 🎵 Music Cleaner (NoMusic) منظف الموسيقى

 ## English

 ### 🎵 Music Cleaner (NoMusic): Enjoy Calmer Content for Your Kids
+The best program for removing music from videos

-**Music Cleaner (NoMusic)** is a powerful, free desktop application for Windows, born from a personal need: the desire to watch cartoons and children's shows with my kids without the constant background music.
-I hope this work can be of benefit to others.
+**Music Cleaner (NoMusic)** is a powerful, free desktop application for Windows.
+It runs offline and handles multiple files with minimal effort and in the fastest time.

 ![Screenshot of the application's UI](en.jpg)